lambda-feedback/user-documentation/docs/advanced/evaluation_functions/alternate_languages.md

 Python's [`lf_toolkit`](module.md) implements this interface, so Python functions just call `create_server()` / `run()` in `evaluation_function/main.py` and never deal with the wire format.
+The Wolfram base image bundles [`toolkit-wolfram`](https://github.com/lambda-feedback/toolkit-wolfram), which handles the transport wiring for `wolframscript` functions in the same way.

 ### File